-Nelson is in many ways a uniuqe system; the principles and methods used in its construction are not common in the operations domain.
-However, is is common for potential users to draw parrallels with other systems, and navigating the competitive space can often be difficult.
-The systems most commonly compared with Nelson are enumerated below a brief comparitive explanation is provided to help understand Nelson’s value proposistion.
+Nelson is in many ways a unique system; the principles and methods used in its construction are not common in the operations domain.
+However, it is common for potential users to draw parallels with other systems, and navigating the competitive space can often be difficult.
+The comparisons below help illustrate Nelson’s value proposition.

 One of the most common systems Nelson is compared to is the Spinnaker project.
 On the face of it, the systems are indeed solving similar problems.
 The truth is however a little more nuanced.
-Spinnaker was born out of Netflix as a replacement for their Asguard deployment system.
-The primary difference between Spinnaker and Nelson is that Nelson is container-first where as Spinnaker was primarily designed to operate with Netflix’s virtual machine “bakery”.
-Whilst they have since retrofitted support for containers, the approach of the project cannot detech itself from that legacy workflow easily.
+Spinnaker was born out of Netflix as a replacement for their Asgard deployment system.
+The primary difference between Spinnaker and Nelson is that Nelson is container-first whereas Spinnaker was primarily designed to operate with Netflix’s virtual machine “bakery”.
+Whilst they have since retrofitted support for containers, the approach of the project cannot detach itself from that legacy workflow easily.
 Given Nelson is focused on integration with scheduling systems as its common substrate for deployment, the management of the virtual machines underlying those schedulers is out of scope.
-Indeed, with the prevelance of hosted scheudling systems like EKS, EKS and AKE, the need for even running your own machines appears to be passing.
+Indeed, with the prevalence of hosted scheduling systems like EKS, GKE and AKE, the need for even running your own machines appears to be passing.